radio1988/OneStopRNAseq/snakemake/README.md

 # Easy RNAseq Analysis with *oneStopRNAseq*

-- Currently, this is the backend of https://mccb.umassmed.edu/OneStopRNAseq/index.php and intended for internal use
+- This is the backend of https://mccb.umassmed.edu/OneStopRNAseq/index.php.
-- Installation will be simplified and make it suitable for download and usage in any Unix like workstation/serve in the future
+- The installation guide will be modified for any Unix like workstation/serve in the future.

-# Install (for any user on HPCC)
+# Here is the step-by-step guide on how to install the backend pipeline on high performance computing cluster (HPCC).
+Please change the directory name accordingly.

 - load singularity: `module load singularity/singularity-current`
 - install anaconda